SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 Withholding Tax on Freelance Income

-Pakistan's withholding tax regime is one of the most extensive in the world, with over 60 withholding provisions covering different transaction types.
+Pakistan's withholding tax regime is one of the most extensive in the world: over 60 withholding provisions covering different transaction types.
 For cross-border freelance income, two withholding dimensions intersect.

 US-Side Withholding

-If a Pakistani founder provides services to US clients through their US LLC:
+If you provide services to US clients through your US LLC:

-- No US withholding on business profits if no PE exists in the US and the income is not classified as US-source FDAP (Fixed, Determinable, Annual, or Periodic) income
+- No US withholding on business profits if no PE exists and the income is not US-source FDAP (Fixed, Determinable, Annual, or Periodic) income

-- 30% default withholding on US-source FDAP income if the founder does not file a W-8BEN claiming treaty benefits
+- 30% default withholding on US-source FDAP income without a W-8BEN claiming treaty benefits

-- Reduced rates under the Pakistan-US treaty (15% on interest, 15% on royalties, exemption on business profits without PE) if a valid W-8BEN is on file with the payer
+- Reduced treaty rates (15% on interest, 15% on royalties, exemption on business profits without PE) with a valid W-8BEN on file

 Pakistan-Side Withholding